 - Part 3: The Uncounted: New York Times Finds US Airstrikes Kill Far More Iraqi Civilians Than Pentagon Admits

-ARMY LIEUTENANT GENERAL STEPHEN J. TOWNSEND: I reject any notion that coalition fires were in any way imprecise, unlawful, or excessively targeted civilians.
-I would argue that this is, I believe, the most precise campaign in the history of warfare, and we have gone to extraordinary measures to safeguard civilian lives.
+LT.
+GEN. STEPHEN J. TOWNSEND: I reject any notion that coalition fires were in any way imprecise, unlawful, or excessively targeted civilians. … I would argue that this is, I believe, the most precise campaign in the history of warfare.
+And we have gone to extraordinary measures to safeguard civilian lives.

 Minutes later, I could hear a sound from far away, and it seems that it was the groundkeeper that we have.
 His house was about 500 meters from my house.
 Minutes later, he started shouting at me.
-He said “Uncle Basim, Uncle Basim, I am coming, I am coming.
+He said “Uncle Basim!
+Uncle Basim!
+I’m coming!
+I’m coming!
 But I need to get a ladder so I can climb up.
 Are you OK?”
-I said to him—his name is [inaudible].
-I said [inaudible] “Please, help me.
-I think I am very hurt and something is broken.
+I said to him—his name is Saad.
+I said, “Saad, please help me.
+I think I’m very hurt and something is broken.
 I cannot move.”

-I tried to stand up, but I fell down.
-I reached to my back because I felt my back was warm.
-And I touched my back, and then I felt something in my left arm.
+I had tried to stand up, but I fell down.
+I reached to my back, because I felt my back was warm.
+And I touched my back, and then I looked—I felt something in my left arm.
 Something was warm.
 And it was blood.
 My back has been injured.
 My left foot had broken.
-My bed was in a v-shape, which resulted in a break to my hip.
-I tried to just move a little bit, but I could not move at all.
+My bed was in a V shape, which resulted in a break to my hip.
+And I tried to just move a little bit, but I could not move at all.

-So he started rushing me—he cleaned my wound in my back.
-They did some x-rays for me.
+So, he started rushing me.
+He gave me—he cleaned my wound in my back.
+They did some X-rays for me.
 They did a CT scan for—they were afraid that I have like brain damage or hemorrhage.
 Thank God, I did not have anything.
 They put a cast on my left foot.
 And then I woke up the next morning around 10:00 with my brother-in-law and another friend, and they had told me what just happened.
 They told me that all my member family are gone.

 JUAN GONZÁLEZ: Basim Razzo, our deepest condolences to you and your family.
-You mentioned that your brother’s house was next door.
-How many total members of the family were in both houses, and how many survived, and what kind of injuries did they have?
+I wanted to ask you—you mentioned that your brother’s house was next door.
+How many total members of the family were in both houses?
+And what was—how many survived, and what kind of injuries did they have?

-BASIM RAZZO: In my house, it was me, my wife, and my daughter.
-Two lost their life—my wife and my daughter.
-In my brother’s house, which was about 20 feet away from my house, it was my brother, his wife, and his son.
+BASIM RAZZO: OK, in my house, it was me, my wife and my daughter.
+Two lost their life: my wife and my daughter.
+In my brother’s house, which was about like 20 feet away from my house, it was my brother, his wife and his son.
 Only his wife survived.
-So total, four deaths, two survivals.
+So, total, four deaths, two survivals.